You are currently browsing the tag archive for the ‘chicken’ tag.

 Perfect for a hot, summer evening.

 I love Chinese food.
 When I was younger and my sister and I got to pick the restaurant for our birthday dinner, I always chose the local Chinese restaurant.
 As I grew up, I loved trying the flavors of the different provinces, but Szechuan has remained a favorite.
-J found this recipe from Big Oven (our new favorite go to recipe source).
+J found this recipe from Big Oven (our new favorite go-to recipe source).
 It was divine.
-I was so disappointed there wasn’t any left overs!
+I was so disappointed there weren’t any leftovers!
 The secret is in velveting the chicken.
 This crucial step is what makes all the difference.

 Ingredients: